decentralizedthoughts/decentralizedthoughts.github.io/_posts/2023-06-26-dls-meets-rollback.md

 This concludes the observation that the main "split brain" world can be conducted by a rollback adversary.
 The remainder of the proof follows exactly as in [our blog post about the DLS88 lower bound](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/) showing that agreement is impossible in partial synchrony.

-### Extension to Broadcast
+### Extension to Broadcast and write once objects

 As in [this post](https://decentralizedthoughts.github.io/2021-06-14-neither-non-equivocation-nor-transferability-alone-is-enough-for-tolerating-minority-corruptions-in-asynchrony/), the lower bound also holds for [Reliable Broadcast](https://decentralizedthoughts.github.io/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast/), in fact, it even holds for [Provable Broadcast](https://decentralizedthoughts.github.io/2022-09-10-provable-broadcast/).
-In the state machine replication setting, this implies that the lower bound holds if the client can be malicious and may have (at least) two different values to output.
+In the state machine replication setting, this implies that the lower bound holds if the client can be malicious and may have (at least) two different values to output, or if there are two different clients and clients can have omission failures.
 In particular, it holds for [write once objects](https://decentralizedthoughts.github.io/2022-12-27-set-replication/) in this setting.

 ### ROTE: Rollback Protection for Trusted Execution requires $3f+1$ to be safe and live